otrv4/otrv4/architecture-decisions/001-security-level.md

 In this context, two options were evaluated:

-- ~128-bit security (ed25519)
+- ~128-bit security
-- ~224-bit security (ed448)
+- ~224-bit security

 ### Decision

 We will design OTRv4 with a target security level of ~224-bits.

-After evaluating both security levels, the main decision is wheter to use curve 25519 or curve 448.
+After evaluating both security levels, the main decision is whether to use curve 25519 or curve 448.
 Although curve 448 doesn't have as much published cryptanalysis as curve 25519, it is built using the same methodology as 25519.

 We will use ed448 as DH group for the extra security it provides.

-We will use SHA3-512 as cryptographic hash function.
+We will use SHA3-512 as the cryptographic hash function.
+Since the security level of a hash in general is half the size of the output (because of the birthday paradox), this gives us an expected level of 256.

-We will use XSalsa as stream cipher because it is faster than AES, is immune to timing attacks, and it's safe to randomly generate its longer nonce.
-XSalsa will be used with the following parameters: 20 rounds, 192-bits nonce, and 256-bit key.
+We will use XSalsa as the stream cipher because it is faster than AES, is immune to timing attacks, and it's safe to randomly generate the nonce (since it's significantly larger).
+XSalsa will be used with the following parameters: 20 rounds, 192-bits nonces, and 256-bit keys.

 We will use Poly-1305 for message authentication.

-We will use SHA3-512 as key derivation function.
+We will use SHA3-512 as a key derivation function.
 We use the construct SHA3-512(key || secret) when a keyed cryptographic hash function is expected, and use the construct SHA3-512(counter || secret) to provide cryptographic domain separation every time multiple keys need to be derived from the same